PaoloMazzon/Astro/docs/classes/Surface.md

 ## Surface
 Surfaces are textures that you may also render to.
-This means that you can use all the `lib/Renderer::draw_texture` methods on surfaces, as well as set the render target to a surface.
+This means that you can use all the `Renderer.draw_texture` methods on surfaces, as well as set the render target to a surface.
 Using surfaces you can do things like draw an entire menu to it and scroll through it, or render tile sets to the surface once and just render the surface for a performance boost.
 See [set_target](Renderer.md#set_target).